 “I’m flattered you think I want to talk with you,” she said to Blake, “but that’s not the case.”

-Eun raked her gaze across the cluster of jocks.
-They were still standing around, despite Blake’s dismissal.
+Eun raked her gaze across the jocks.
+They were still standing there, despite Blake’s dismissal.
+“Leave.”

 They promptly dispersed, revealing Dee Sonay, clad in a black belly shirt and a matching skirt.
-She’d been standing in their midst, concealed by their hulking physiques.
+She’d been standing in their midst, concealed behind their hulking physiques.

 “Her.”
 Eun nodded at the Pain Lord.

 Blake’s mouth dropped open.
-“How did you know she was—”
+“How’d you know she was—”

-“You’re a student here.”
+“You’re a student now.”
 Eun didn’t look away.